-The museum of the far East in Brussels
+Museum of the far East in Brussels

 The Chinese pavilion, the Japanese tower en the museum for Japanese art together form the 'Museum of the far East' in Brussels.
-They highlight the intense cooperation between Europe and the far East in the beginning of the 20th century.
+They highlight the intense cooperation between Europe and the far East at the beginning of the 20th century.

 The buildings were built between 1905 and 1910, making them one of the first realizations of King Leopold II.
-The king realized that good contacts with countries in the far East were very imported for the country itself.
+The king realized that good contacts with countries in the far East were very important for the country itself.
 However the buildings only have some Eastern decorative elements, the rest was designed by Belgian architects and was completely manufactured in Belgium.
 So they are not really Japanese or Chinese buildings.
 Their only purpose was to strengthen the contacts between the countries. and set up traveling routes.

 You can find the 'museum of the far East' at this address: Van Praetlaan 44, Brussels.